-Table 10.1: Progress of major transport schemes to 31st March 2023
+Table 10.1: Progress of major transport schemes to 31st March 2024

-Scheme Progress to 31 st March 2023 South Mass Rapid Transit Phase 1A (between M4 J11 and Imperial Way) already complete at December 2016.
+Scheme Progress to 31 st March 2024 South Mass Rapid Transit Phase 1A (between M4 J11 and Imperial Way) already complete at December 2016.
 Phase 1B and 2 (between Imperial Way and Lindisfarne Way) completed December 2017.
 Phase 3 (London Street, Bridge Street, A33 outbound approach to Rose Kiln Lane) completed 2020.
 Phase 4 (outbound between Rose Kiln Lane and Lindisfarne Way and upgrade of signals at A33/Bennet Road gyratory) completed 2023.
 Funding for phase 5 (an additional lane over the Kennet between the Rose Kiln Lane and Kennet Island junctions to link outbound elements) has been secured as part of the Bus Service Improvement Plan (BSIP) grant funding award.
-Reading Green Park Station This project has proceeded in partnership with Network Rail and Great Western Railway, who have provided additional funding.
-Construction of the interchange and station had been underway for some time, and works were substantially complete by the end of March 2023, although the station had not yet been opened.
+Detailed design is complete and works started on site in March 2024 Reading Green Park Station This project has proceeded in partnership with Network Rail and Great Western Railway, who have provided additional funding.
+Construction of the interchange and station had been underway for some time, and the station opened in May 2023.
 Reading West Station Upgrade Council has been working with Great Western Railway and Network Rail on plans.
 Stepped access to town centre side delivered by Network Rail in 2019.
 Funding secured for improved facilities in November 2019, and planning permission for the detailed design was secured in January 2021.
-Construction works for highway and interchange commenced February 2021, and are substantially complete with completion of project by late spring 2023.
+Construction works for highway and interchange commenced February 2021, and were largely complete at the end of 2023-24, albeit that it needed to await railway sign-off processes were complete before opening.
 This does not include accessibility enhancements, and Council working with partners to secure further funding opportunity.
 Third Thames Crossing East of Reading Production of Outline Strategic Business Case complete September 2017.
 High-level feasibility study completed in October 2019 and confirms feasibility of river crossing in the proposed location.
 Transport for the South East has submitted proposal to the DfT for consideration for funding.
 Council continuing to work with the Cross Thames Travel Group to consider options.

-10.5 Of the major transport projects outlined in the Local Plan, Cow Lane Bridges, National Cycle Network route 422 and Thames Valley Park and Ride (in Wokingham Borough) have been completed in previous years.
+10.5 Of the other major transport projects outlined in the Local Plan, Cow Lane Bridges, National Cycle Network route 422 and Thames Valley Park and Ride (in Wokingham Borough) have been completed in previous years.